-Telegram vs. Signal vs. WhatsApp: Which is best for you?
+With Telegram, Signal, and WhatsApp — which is best for you?

 Messaging apps are a dime-a-dozen these days, but when it comes to the big leagues, three options stand out above the rest.
 WhatsApp, Telegram, and Signal have all seen varying levels of success over the years.
-Following the news of WhatsApp's impending policy changes, a lot of users are wondering if they should jump ship to something else.
+However, after the major Facebook outages last year, which brought WhatsApp to its knees and caused millions to switch to Telegram — you may be wondering whether you should switch too.

 WhatsApp, Telegram, and Signal are all seen as some of the best Android messaging apps currently available, but depending on where your needs lie, one is likely a better fit over the rest.
-Today, we're going to help you sift through everything and make the best decision possible.
+So today, we will help you sift through everything and make the best decision possible.

-Whether you're an existing WhatsApp user looking for a new home or are just getting started in the world of third-party messaging services, here's everything you need to know about Telegram vs. Signal vs. WhatsApp.
+Whether you're an existing WhatsApp user looking for a new home or are just getting started in third-party messaging services, here's everything you need to know about Telegram vs. Signal vs. WhatsApp.

 Availability